Home

 • Significance: U waves can be a standard variant but may indicate electrolyte imbalances or other cardiac conditions.
 If they are prominent or associated with symptoms, further investigation is needed.

-ST Segment Interpretation: Normal And Abnormal Patterns
+ST Segment Interpretation: Normal and Abnormal Patterns

 The ST segment on an ECG represents the period between ventricular depolarisation (QRS complex) and ventricular repolarisation (T wave).
 Proper interpretation of the ST segment is crucial for diagnosing myocardial ischemia, infarction, and other cardiac abnormalities.
 Here’s a detailed guide to understanding ST segment morphology and its clinical implications.